 About the project

 Goodwood Road is one of southern Adelaide’s major north-south arterial routes, with Springbank Road and Daws Road providing a key east-west connection.
-The current layout of two staggered T-junctions severely slows the flow of traffic, creates congestion and causes safety risks.

-- Improve safety for all road users at this location.
+- Improve safety for all users

 If you have any further enquiries or would like to register your interest in the project, please visit the Registration, Feedback and Suggestions page, email firstname.lastname@example.org or telephone 1300 794 880.